Information technology law: Jurisdiction

 Jurisdiction is an aspect of state sovereignty and it refers to judicial, legislative and administrative competence.
 Although jurisdiction is an aspect of sovereignty, it is not coextensive with it.
 The laws of a nation may have extraterritorial impact extending the jurisdiction beyond the sovereign and territorial limits of that nation.
 The medium of the Internet, like electrical telegraph, telephone or radio, does not explicitly recognize sovereignty and territorial limitations.
 There is no uniform, international jurisdictional law of universal application, and such questions are generally a matter of international treaties and contracts, or conflict of laws, particularly private international law.
 An example would be where the contents stored on a server located in the United Kingdom, by a citizen of France, and published on a web site, are legal in one country and illegal in another.
-In the absence of a uniform jurisdictional code, legal practitioners and judges have solved these kind of questions according the general rules for conflict of law; governments and supra-national bodies did design outlines for new legal frameworks.
+In the absence of a uniform jurisdictional code, legal practitioners and judges have solved these kind of questions according to the general rules for conflict of law; governments and supra-national bodies did design outlines for new legal frameworks.